wechaty/docusaurus/_posts/2018-04-23-blessed-twins-bot.md

 That's all.
 Instead of `Wechaty.instance()`, we now support instanciated Wechaty directly, without any limitations.

-The BREAKING CHANGES is: when you want to use `Room`, `Contact`, `FriendRequest`, and `Message`, you can not call them directly anymore, because they will become the `Abstract Class` soon, which means cannot be instantiated.
+~~The BREAKING CHANGES is: when you want to use `Room`, `Contact`, `FriendRequest`, and `Message`, you can not call them directly anymore, because they will become the `Abstract Class` soon, which means cannot be instantiated.~~

+> Update 2018-05: We can still be able to instanciate the `bot.Message` by using [clone-class](https://www.npmjs.com/package/clone-class) NPM module

 Instead, use `bot.Room`, `bot.Contact`, `bot.FriendRequest`, and `bot.Message`, which `bot` is the instance of `Wechaty`.